top of page

 Step 1: Sew Your Strips Together

-Start by sewing your 4 strips together along the long edges, with right sides together, to create a strip set.
-Use 1/4" seam allowance.
-Press your seams in one direction.
-Try to keep your seams consistent and flat - it’ll make the cutting easier later.
+Begin by sewing your four strips together along the long edges with right sides together.
+Use a 1/4" seam allowance and press your seams in one direction.

 Four strips of fabric with floral patterns in green, white, pink, and blue, arranged diagonally on a light background.